juvelas/juvelas.github.io/_pages/publications.md

 # Under review / In preparation

+* Torres-Romero, E., __Velasco, J.A__., Woolrich-Piña, G.A., Lemos-Espinal, J.A., Smith, G., Nijman, V., Godley, B., Ceballos, G. The World's Marine Turtles on the Brink: Unraveling the Impact of Human Stressors and Marine Sanctuary Dynamics.
+Submitted to Global Change Biology.

 * Luna-Aranguré, C., Estrada, F., __Velasco, J.A__., Calderón-Bustamante, O., González-Salazar, C. Environmental exposure of terrestrial biomes to global climate change: a niche-based approach.
 Under review in Ecosphere.

 * Smith, C., Ochoa-Ochoa, L.M & __Velasco, J.A__*.
 Using bioclimatic indicators to analyse the presence of climatic lag amongst local amphibian assemblages of America: Effects of climatic lag on amphibian assemblages across America.
 Under review in Revista Latinoamericana de Herpetología. *Corresponding author.